 - Once the seedlings have emerged (10 – 14 days), only water in the morning when required and make sure the container gets as much light as possible.
 If you live in a frost free environment, when air temperature does not go below 7°C (45°F), place the container outside during the day, bringing in at night.

 - Continue until the third leaf starts to appear, then the container can be left out all night.
-This is to harden them off in order to acclimatise the young plants to the outdoors before planting out (check out Jekka's guide on how to grow herbs)
+This is to harden them off in order to acclimatise the young plants to the outdoors before planting out (check out Jekka's guide on how to grow herbs or how to grow on your herbs)

 - That’s it, enjoy!